 Twelve Gates Arts, Philadelphia, PA.

-2021- Committee on Antiracism and Antidiscrimination, Middle East Studies Association.
+2021- Committee on Blackness, Indigeneity, and Social Justice, Middle East Studies Association

 2021-22 Committee on Instruction, Bucknell University.